 Such models are helpful but, across groups, are only helpful when there is shared understanding and a language to talk about our reaction to change and what we can do to help others navigate next steps.

 Pro tip: when leading groups through change, start by teaching the change team the model you will be using to frame the change.
-This way everyone has a shared understanding of the path to “the new normal” and can communicate clearly what stage they think the change is in and what the group can do to help facilitate effective movement through the stages to achieve the change goal.
+This way everyone has a shared understanding of the path to “the new normal”, can communicate clearly what stage of the change process they think the change is in, and knows what the group can do to help facilitate effective movement through the stages to achieve the change goal.

 Regardless of the type of change, communication is key—at all levels.
 Transparency, inspection, and adaptation throughout a change will drive the highest satisfaction throughout.

 Everyone in the organization has a voice, and it is your job as a change agent to find ways to solicit feedback and incorporate the needs of others into your change plans.